Be the first Estate

 In the area around The Old Rectory, Ipswich, 13.5% of residents are recorded as possessing school level qualifications and 29.8% as possessing degree level qualifications.

-The graph below shows how this compares to Greater London and the rest of England & Wales
+The graph below shows how this compares to East of England and the rest of England & Wales.

 The most recent census in 2021 recorded the age of all UK residents.